In this guide I disassemble a Compaq Presario CQ50 laptop.

 Remove three screws securing the hard drive assembly.

-Slide the hard drive assembly to the right, disconnect it from the motherboard and remove from the laptop.
+Slide the hard drive assembly to the right to disconnect it from the motherboard.

 Remove both memory modules.

 Disconnect two antenna cables from the wireless card.
-Remove two screws and remove the wireless card from the laptop.
+Remove two screws and remove the wireless card.

 Remove one screw securing the DVD drive.

 Pull the DVD drive to the left and remove it.